binarytrails/ring-api/README.md

 * Wiki: document the server and WebSockets software choices
 * Add unit tests
 * Add integration tests
-* Integrate the project to Ring-daemon Autotools using the *--without-dbus* option
+* Integrate the project to Ring-daemon Autotools (GNU Build System) using the *--without-dbus* option

+    See: *Learning Cython Programming* by Philip Herron, page 32.

 * Implement the functionalities:

     **It considered done when it's implement in both Cython and the RESTful server.**